SnailCharger/davan690.github.io/_posts/2019-05-05-thesis-tools.md

 ---
-title: "Thesis tools"
+title: Thesis tools
-subtitle:  "An overview of the current tools I am using "
+subtitle:  An overview of the current tools I am using
 layout: post
 tags: ["phd", "invasive", "overview", "research"]
 ---